 Board and Board Committee meetings are held regularly, with the Board meeting no less than four times a year.
 A meeting of the NEDs, chaired by the Lead Independent Director ("Lead ID") is also held at least once a year and as often as may be warranted by circumstances.
 The proposed meetings for the Board, all Board Committees and the NEDs for each new calendar year are set out in a schedule of meetings and notified to all Board members before the start of that calendar year.
 Additional meetings are convened as and when circumstances warrant.
 Records of all such meetings including discussions on key deliberations and decisions taken are maintained by the Company Secretary.
-The Company's Constitution (previously known as the Company's Memorandum and Articles of Association) allow for the meetings of its Board and the Board Committees to be held via teleconferencing.
+The Company's Constitution allows for the meetings of its Board and the Board Committees to be held via teleconferencing or video conferencing.
 The Board and Board Committees may also make decisions by way of circulating written resolutions.

-The attendance of the Directors at meetings of the Board and the Board Committees, as well as the frequency of such meetings during 2015, is disclosed below.
-Notwithstanding such disclosure, the Board is of the view that the contribution of each Director should not be focused only on his attendance at meetings of the Board and/or the Board Committees.
+The attendance of the Directors at the annual general meeting ("AGM") and at meetings of the Board and the Board Committees, as well as the frequency of the Board and Board Committee meetings during 2016, is disclosed below.
+Notwithstanding such disclosure, the Board is of the view that the contribution of each Director should not be focused only on his attendance at the AGM and at meetings of the Board and, where applicable, the Board Committees.
 A Director's contribution also extends beyond the confines of the formal environment of such meetings, through the sharing of views, advice, experience and through strategic networking relationships which would further the interests of the Company.